aaevans03/startup/README.md

 ### Key Features
 - User accounts system, where users input their building number, and room number
-- Ability to enter in which laundry machines user is currently using, with a built-in timer system
+- Ability to enter in which laundry machines a user is currently using, with a built-in timer system
 - Live, realtime updates for laundry room use
 - Ability to see which user is using which machine
 - A notification system that alerts user when their laundry machines are done